Last Updated on October 9, 2020 by Maggie McKneely

 Related: Read this to learn what NOT to do at a wine tasting!

 - Willowcroft makes this list partly due to its seniority – operating since 1984, it’s the oldest winery in Loudoun County.
-But Willowcroft deserves its spot on this list for other reasons too.
+But Willowcroft is one of the best wineries near Leesburg, VA for other reasons too.

 - The tasting room is in a historic barn built in the 1870s.
 The rustic setting is unusual for wineries in this part of Virginia, but it’s refreshing.
 Situated atop Catoctin Ridge, the views from the picnic area are lovely, and its backroad location makes you feel like you’re much farther from civilization than you really are.